Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Corpus Creation

 Given that individual differences among receivers can affect the perceived persuasiveness of arguments, as demonstrated by \citet{lukin-etal-2017-argument}, our study accounts for these variations by employing the following measurements.

-\paragraph{Stance in Relation to Argument Topic.} Participants are asked to provide their stance towards a the topic of the displayed town hall discussion on a 5-point scale (strongly disagree, \ldots, strongly agree).
+\paragraph{Stance in Relation to Argument Topic.} Participants are asked to provide their stance towards a the topic of the displayed town hall discussion.
 This question is asked once prior to argument exposure and once after each argument, allowing us to measure potential change in the stance after specific arguments.
-Additionally, participants provide their familiarity with the topic on a 5-point scale (not to be confounded with the appraisal of familiarity with the argument).
+Additionally, participants provide their familiarity with the topic (not to be confounded with the appraisal of familiarity with the argument).

 \paragraph{Demographics.} Previous work on argument quality has shown that the lack of information about the annotators of corpora poses an impediment to perspectivist approaches to the topic \citep{romberg-etal-2025-perspectivist-argument-quality}.
 To avoid this shortcoming, we collect the age, gender and education level of the participants.